-Below you will find the main EU documents relating to the promotion and protection of indigenous peoples' rights.
+Below you will find the main EU documents relating to the promotion and protection of Indigenous Peoples' rights.
 For more information please see our online resource centre.
-The EU, which represents 28 states, all of which are members of the United Nations, also recognises and applies the various legal instruments of the UN that protect the rights of indigenous peoples.
+The EU, which represents 27 states, all of which are members of the United Nations, also recognises and applies the various legal instruments of the UN that protect the rights of Indigenous Peoples.

 The purpose of these Guidelines is to provide practical suggestions for enhancing EU action in relation to human rights defenders.
 The Guidelines can be used in contacts with third countries at all levels as well as in multilateral human rights fora, in order to support and strengthen ongoing efforts by the EU to promote and encourage respect for the right to defend human rights.
 The Guidelines also provide for interventions by the EU for human rights defenders at risk and suggest practical means to support and assist human rights defenders.

 See also the European Parliament: Resolution "EU policies in favour of human rights defenders" (17 June 2010) and Briefing "EU support for human rights defenders around the world".